isomerpages/govtech-gobusiness/_growsj/2-business-grants-portal.md

 Fill in your company profile.
 Please take note that your ACRA profile will be populated automatically.

 4. Fill in your application
 <br>Once submitted, your application will be sent to the relevant agency for processing.
-The agency’s contact details will be shown on the “Grant Actions” page.</br>
+The agency’s contact details will be shown on the “Grant Actions” page.

 **STAGE 3: OUTCOME OF THE APPLICATION**

 5. Monitoring your application
 <br>Monitor your application on the “My Grants” page.
-An email will be sent to you if the agency requires clarification.</br>
+An email will be sent to you if the agency requires clarification.

 6. Accept your Letter of Offer
 <br>You will be notified of your application results via email.
-Log into BGP to accept your Letter of Offer.</br>
+Log into BGP to accept your Letter of Offer.

 ### Grants available on BGP